 Travelers who develop symptoms of or who have been exposed to HAV should seek medical attention.
 Due to the long incubation period, HepA vaccine (alone or with IG) may prevent or reduce the duration and severity of HAV infection, if given as soon as possible after exposure (ideally within 2 weeks).

-Observe food and beverage precautions (regardless of immunization status) and frequent, thorough handwashing practices.
-Observe safer sex practices.
-See Food and Beverage Precautions.
+Observe food and beverage precautions and hand-hygiene measures (regardless of immunization status); see Food and Beverage Precautions.
+Also observe safer sex practices.

 HepA vaccines (inactivated) are given as a routine childhood vaccinations and to certain at-risk travelers.
 Following 2 doses, most persons will be protected for at least 40 years.
 A combined HepA-HepB vaccine is also available for persons 18 years and older.
 HAV infection provides lifelong protection against the disease after recovery.

 - Susceptible travelers 6 months and older, traveling to or living in developing countries and areas of intermediate or high risk for HAV transmission, especially persons who plan frequent trips or have prolonged stays.
 Some experts recommend that travelers consider HepA vaccination regardless of destination.